srinivas-maddikunta/brightspot-cms/docs/developers-guide/tutorials/article/develop-model.rst

 - Java
 - git
 - Java IDE or text editor
-- In this tutorial you will be creating view by modifying handlebars and JSON files.
+- In this tutorial you will be creating a simple view by modifying Handlebars and JSON files.
 Creating complex views requires advanced knowledge of these file types.

 Download and Run the Brightspot Tutorial Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Ensure port 9480 on your local machine is open, and ensure you have an environment variable JAVA_HOME pointing to :code:`<jdk_root>`, such as :code:`/usr/local/java/jdk/jdk1.8.0_121/`.
+Ensure port 9480 on your local machine is open, and ensure you have an environment variable :code:`JAVA_HOME` pointing to :code:`<jdk_root>`, such as to :code:`/usr/local/java/jdk/jdk1.8.0_121/`.
 #.
 Open a command prompt (Windows) or Terminal (Mac/\*nix), and change to a directory where you want to install the Brightspot project.
 #.
 At the command line type :code:`git clone -b init https://github.com/perfectsense/brightspot-tutorial`.
 #.
 If you are using an IDE, import the Brightspot project starting from the directory :code:`brightspot-tutorial/`.